FIFA World Cup qualifiers: Groups

 Where teams are still equal, then a play-off on neutral ground, with extra time and penalties if necessary will be played if FIFA deems such a play-off able to be fitted within the coordinated international match calendar.
 If this is not deemed feasible, then the result will be determined by fair play points and then the drawing of lots.

 Note that this order of tie-breaker application has not always been applied.
 While it was used in the 2010 qualifiers, the qualification for the 2006 World Cup used the head-to-head comparison prior to goal difference (although this system was – where applicable – used in the 2006 finals themselves).
 If these rules had applied in 2006, then Nigeria would have qualified rather than Angola.

 Home-and-away ties

 Most knock-out qualifiers (such as the inter-confederation play-offs and many preliminary ties) are played over two legs.
 The team that scores a greater aggregate number of goals qualifies.
 Away goals rule applies.
-If these rules fail to determine the winner, extra time and penalty shootouts are used.
+If these rules fail to determine the winner, extra time and penalty shoot-outs are used.

-Occasionally – usually when one entrant lacks adequate facilities to host international matches – ties are played over a single leg, in which case matches level after 90 minutes will go to extra time and then to a penalty shootout if required.
+Occasionally – usually when one entrant lacks adequate facilities to host international matches – ties are played over a single leg, in which case matches level after 90 minutes will go to extra time and then to a penalty shoot-out if required.

 Alternatively, "home" matches can be played in neutral countries, or occasionally one team will host both matches.
 In the latter case the visiting team will still be considered as the "home" team for one of the legs – which may determine which side advances under the away goals rule, as occurred in CONCACAF qualification in 2010.